 - One semester of college physics

-Below are the steps you should follow to prepare for your application to graduate program in Integrative Biology.
+Below are the steps you should follow to prepare for your application to the Graduate Program in Integrative Biology.

-Study the list of faculty interests and contact individuals whom you think you would like to work with, and ask them if they will be accepting new students for the next year.
-Only those applicants who have been sponsored by an Integrative Biology faculty member can be considered for admission (August-November).
+Review the list of faculty interests and contact prospective faculty advisors to see if they will accept new students for next year.
+Only applicants sponsored by an Integrative Biology faculty member can be considered for admission (August-November).

 Take the GRE exam; only the General Test is required.